 Lucky is the biggest K-pop star at the moment.
 She’s about to debut in America – hopefully her breakout performance.
 One night, she’s craving a hamburger and on the way to find one runs into Jack, a tabloid reporter.
 Sparks fly and nothing will ever be the same.

 Ghosts of the Shadow Market | Cassandra Clare

 The Shadow Market is a meeting point for Downworlders who buy and sell magical objects, make dark bargains and whisper secrets they don’t want the Nephilim to know.
 However, there has been another consistent visitor to the market: Silent Brother, Brother Zachariah.

 Find Bookazine outlets in various Hong Kong locations including Shop 326-328, Landmark Prince’s Building, Central, and Shop 3092C, IFC Mall, Central, or visit the e-shop at bookazine.com.hk.

 See more in our Things to do section

-This article first appeared in the February/March 2019 issue of Expat Living magazine.
+This article first appeared in an issue of Expat Living magazine.
 Subscribe now so you never miss an issue.